riderx/awesome-capacitor/readme.md

 - [Burger King](https://ionic.io/resources/articles/burger-king-design-system) - How Burger King Brought Their Design System to Mobile.
 - [Capacitor vs Cordova](https://ionic.io/resources/articles/capacitor-vs-cordova-modern-hybrid-app-development) - This guide provides an overview of Capacitor and how it stacks up against Cordova.
+- [Native React Apps Without React Native](https://capacitorjs.com/blog/native-react-apps-without-react-native) - React Native is not a web environment, so it's not possible for teams to take their web-based React to deploy native apps, with Capacitor they can.

 ## Demo Apps